CMS to Move Forward with The Oncology Care First Model

 Carevive supports EHR data and embedded workflow integration to enable clinician users to leverage Carevive ePRO technologies in the context of patients’ electronic health records.

-To support practice transformation and the delivery of these required enhanced services, CMS will provide Prospective Monthly Payments for all Medicare patients.
+CMS will provide Prospective Monthly Payments for all Medicare patients to support practice transformation and the delivery of these required enhanced services.
 These include a typical fee-for-service reimbursement for patient management plus funding for the delivery of enhanced services.
 Additionally, this includes an administration component (e.g. drug administration services, E&M payments to hospital outpatient departments where applicable).

 Total episode expenditures for patients will be reconciled against a benchmark or target amount, with the possibility of receiving a performance-based payment on top of Prospective Monthly Payments.
 The monthly performance payments will be determined based on patient population risk.
 For a limited time, there will likely be an only one-sided risk for those who did not participate in OCM to allow new sites to familiarize themselves with the new program.